Jonathan-321/Introduction-/README.md

 - 👋 Hi, I’m @Jonathan-321
 - 👀 I’m interested in in automating computer systems that can act as Control frameworks to support human remote tasking such as BOTs,etc
-- 🌱 I’m currently programming in C++, JavaScript and python
+- 🌱 I’m currently programming in C++, React, Firebase and python
 - 💞️ I’m looking to collaborate on accessing and utilising different  frameworks that can be used to solve random problems in our everyday lives.
 - 📫 How to reach me Twitter @muhirejonatha14